 Reasons to Invest in the Stock Market Before Paying Off Mortgage

-Building a Liquid Asset
+1. Building a Liquid Asset

-Potential for Greater Returns
+2. Potential for Greater Returns

 While there are no guarantees to secure a better return on your investment through the stock market, historical data paints a pretty clear picture.
-That is, returns from the stock market have exceeded most guaranteed returns made by paying off a mortgage.
+That is, returns from the stock market have exceeded most guaranteed returns.

 Keep in mind that investing in the stock market should be a long-term strategy, as the market fluctuates up and down.
 It’s important to allow enough time for the market to recover from downturns.

-If You are Already Investing in an Aggressive Asset Allocation
+3. If You are Already Investing in an Aggressive Asset Allocation

 Let’s say your investment strategy is more on the aggressive side.
 You should continue to invest more.
 Aggressive portfolios are customized to produce grains of 10 percent or more.
 Chances are, the guaranteed return on investment from your home will almost certainly be less than 10 percent.
-Aggressive portfolios have more to gain, but also more to lose.
+Aggressive portfolios have more to gain but also more to lose.
 Based on the direction you are headed, understand the risks associated.

-You Have High Income Value
+4. You Have High-Income Value

 You should also look into investing in the stock market if you make a large income.
 Smarasset.com explains, “When you hold an investment for one year or more, you can pay the dividend tax rate on it.
 This rate is lower than most of the federal income tax rates.
-That means taxpayers with a high regular tax rate (22% or more) can ultimately save on taxes by building more wealth through investments instead by increasing their regular earnings.”
+That means taxpayers with a high regular tax rate (22% or more) can save on taxes by building more wealth through investments instead of increasing their regular earnings.”

-Use Inflation to Your Benefit
+5. Use Inflation to Your Benefit

 Reasons to Not Invest in the Stock Market Before Paying Off Mortgage

-Now that we have covered reasons you should invest in the stock market, let’s move on to reasons not to.
-Next, I’ll explain why not to invest in the stock market before paying off your mortgage.
+Now that we have covered the reasons for investing in the stock market, let’s move on to why you should not invest before paying off your mortgage.

-No Guarantees on Return of Investment
+1. No Guarantees on Return of Investment

-You Must Pay Taxes on Investment Profits
+2. You Must Pay Taxes on Investment Profits

-The IRS requires taxes be paid on investment earnings.
+The IRS requires taxes to be paid on investment earnings.
 These tax rates may be beneficial, but only if you make a lot of money and hold investments long-term.
-If you are able to itemize and deduct interest, using the mortgage interest deduction, there may be a good possibility that investing may cost you more money.
+If you are able to itemize and deduct interest using the mortgage interest deduction, there may be a good possibility that investing may cost you more money.

 Invest in Real Estate or Pay Off Mortgage